rcl-ssl/docs/authorization/authorization.md

 ---

 # Authorization
-**V.6.0.10**
+**V.7.0.0**

-In this section, you will learn how to obtain authorization to access Azure resources for use in the RCL applications.
+In this section, you will learn how to obtain authorization to access resources for use in the RCL SSL applications.